B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/CreateSchemaStructure.rst

     Valid_alleles: The number of alleles chosen to be in the final schema.
     Number_representatives: The number of alleles chosen to be the representatives of that loci.

-This file will have the main statistics of the final schema.
-It gives the number of alleles in each locus and how many of those are representatives.

-`schema_invalid_alleles.txt` and `schema_invalid_loci.txt` will have a list of the alleles/loci that did not pass validation thresholds.
-If these are empty then all alleles/loci were correctly moved into the new schema and validated.
+Additionally, the process creates the `schema_invalid_alleles.txt` and `schema_invalid_loci.txt` files, which include the list of the alleles and loci that did not pass the validation thresholds, respectively.
+If these are empty then all alleles/loci were valid and moved into the new schema.

 Examples